“Stunningly lavish suites exuding old-world opulence, in the heart of Rome's most fashionable quarter”

 - All modern comforts (iPods, DVD library, lift) to ease museum fatigue, plus silent air-conditioning to ensure a good night's sleep

-- Stunning views of Rome from the Roof Garden Suite compensate for the small bedroom
+- Stunning views of Rome from the Roof Garden Suite

 - Such luxury comes at a hefty price